 Technology is evolving so quickly that it’s not just about utility一 tech is becoming a fashion.
 Everywhere you go there’s always someone scrolling through their messages on a Google watch, or AirPods hooked on someone’s ear as their walking by.
-Wearable technology is trending fast, and as long as more people are cloth themselves in it, the more risks that are spread.
+Wearable technology is trending fast, and as long as more people wear it, the more risks that are spread.

 Companies are having a harder and harder time keeping up within consumer security as more people buy wearable technology.
 The ‘cloud’ might seem like a friendly home for back-ups and storage, but it can be a dangerous place of personal devices.
 Wearable technology is, of course, very resourceful for daily needs such as tracking fitness or listening to music.
 Yet, these IoT (internet of things) devices can be stripped away by hackers in the cloud.
 IoT devices are devices that can transport data without the help of humans or computers.
 Personal information from these wearables are targeted by hackers or can even be seen by connected networking groups of the technology company.
 It is important to protect your activity history from reaching strangers.